SoniSiddharth/Concurrent_trie_in_C/README.md

 # Concurrent Trie

 This is a C implementation of a trie data structure which can operate multiple threads concurrently.
-Three types of locks have been implemented namely Single lock, Reader-Writer (RW) lock and Hand over hand (HOH) lock.
+Three types of locks have been implemented namely Single mutex lock, Reader-Writer (RW) lock and Hand over hand (HOH) lock.
 The concurrency and memory usage has been verified by [Valgrind](https://valgrind.org/).
-Further, different locks have been compared using plots on different types of workload (Read-Write 50-50, Read intensive, Write workload).
+Further, different locks have been compared using plots on different types of workload (read-write 50-50, read intensive, write intensive).

 ## Usage